emmanuelkiranr/handlebars/README.md

 }
 ```

-We are storing the result into `{ data: result }` this format cause now we have a variable (data here) which can be used to iterate each objects in the array of objects from the getData.handlebars
+We are storing the result into `{ data: result }` format cause now we have a variable (data here) which can be used to iterate each objects in the array of objects from the getData.handlebars

 `getData.handlebars`